Learning to Be Met

 🌱 It’s a Practice

-Learning to be met isn’t about finding the “right” person.
+Learning to be met isn’t about finding the “perfect” person.

-It’s about recognising when you are finally safe enough to stop hiding.
+It’s about recognising when you’re safe enough to stop hiding.

 It’s a shared glow.

-And it doesn’t mean I need to be vulnerable with everyone.
+And it doesn’t mean you have to be vulnerable with everyone.